-Except for attendance, a student in grades 4-5 will have the promotion standards waived if the student has been retained once in the K-5 grade span with the exception of the NC Read To Achieve Law.
+Except for attendance, a student in grades 4-5 will have the promotion standards waived if the student has been retained once in the K-5 grade span.
 A student in grades 6-8 will have the promotion standards waived (except attendance) if the student has been retained once in the 6-8 grade span or if the student has been retained twice in the K-8 grade span.